Daniel Lipson

 Daniel Leopold Lipson (26 March 1886 – 14 April 1963) was a politician in the United Kingdom.

+Life

+Daniel Lipson was born in Sheffield in 1886, the son of H. R. Lipson.
+He was educated at Sheffield Royal Grammar School and Corpus Christi College, Cambridge, where he graduated with an MA.

-Originally a teacher at Cheltenham College and later a headmaster, he became a member of Cheltenham Borough council, serving as mayor during the 1930s, before he was elected as an Independent Conservative Member of Parliament for the Cheltenham constituency at a by-election in 1937, the local Conservative party having refused to endorse him as its candidate following an anti-semitic whispering campaign.
+Originally a teacher at Cheltenham College and later a headmaster, he became a member of Cheltenham Town Council and an Alderman on Gloucestershire County Council.
+He served as mayor of Cheltenham during the 1930s, before he was elected as an Independent Conservative Member of Parliament for the Cheltenham constituency at a by-election in 1937, the local Conservative party having refused to endorse him as its candidate following an anti-semitic whispering campaign.
 He was re-elected at the general election of 1945 as a National Independent, but at the 1950 election his vote fell and he lost the seat to the Conservative candidate William Hicks Beach, coming third behind the Labour candidate.

-Lipson was made an Alderman, and in 1953 an honorary Freeman of the Borough of Cheltenham.
+Lipson was made an honorary Freeman of the Borough of Cheltenham in 1953.
+He continued to remain on both town and county councils until his death.
+He was also an enthusiastic supporter and a vice president of the Cheltenham YMCA.